petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 One of the initial visions for computational reproducibility dates back to the early 90s, where
 [Claerbout and Karrenbach](https://doi.org/10.1190/1.1822162)
-shared that they hoped researchers would be able to reproduce their results "a year or more later with a single button."
+hoped researchers would be able to reproduce their results "a year or more later with a single button."
-We never got there, but we should keep trying.
+We never quite got there, but we could, and should.

 These days, the
 [open science movement](https://en.wikipedia.org/wiki/Open_science)
-has made code and data sharing more prevalent, which is a great achievement, but often what is shared---sometimes called a
+has made code and data sharing more common, which is a great achievement, but often what is shared---sometimes called a
 ["repro pack"](https://lorenabarba.com/blog/how-repro-packs-can-save-your-future-self/)---is
-very rarely single button reproducible.
+not single button reproducible.
 In fact, in most cases what's shared is
 [not reproducible at all](https://doi.org/10.1093/bib/bbad375), hence why it's called a reproducibility crisis.